 The GEBS Office will collect and tally the scores.
-For each closedbook question, the grades submitted by the two primary graders will be averaged to provide a grade.
+For each closed-book question, the grades submitted by the two primary graders will be averaged to provide a grade.
 If a student receives one passing (80% or above) and one failing (79 % and below) grade from the two primary graders on the same closed book question, the two graders will confer in order to resolve the grading discrepancy for that question.
 If the two graders cannot reach a consensus regarding either a pass or fail grade, the exam question will be sent to a third grader.

 The two closest grades out of the three will be averaged.
 If the three grades are evenly distributed all three scores will be averaged.
-The two closed-book exam grades will be averaged and that average will 178 contribute fifty percent (50%) of the CCE grade.
-The average for the Oral Exam will contribute the other fifty percent (50%) of the grade to provide an overall score for the exam.
-A passing grade (80%) is required overall on the written components and on the oral exam to obtain an overall pass for the CCE.
+The two closed-book exam grades (Biochemistry and Human Biology) will be averaged and that average will contribute fifty percent (50%) of the CCE grade.
+The average for the two Oral Exams will contribute the other fifty percent (50%) of the grade to provide an overall score for the exam.
+A passing grade (80% or above) is required overall on the written components and on the oral exam to obtain an overall pass for the CCE.
 Students will be formally notified of their scores in writing by the Associate Dean.
-The performance of students who do not achieve an overall passing score will be reviewed on a case-by-case basis by GEBSAP, which will then recommend either dismissal or a specific protocol for remediating the CCE.
+The performance of students who do not achieve an overall passing score will be reviewed on a case-by-case basis by GEBSAP committee, which will then recommend either dismissal or a specific protocol for remediating the CCE.
+If there are focal deficiencies (e.g., a failing grade on a particular CCE component), the GEBSAP committee may, at their discretion, allow the student to retake that portion of the exam.
+However, in no case will a student be permitted more than two retakes on a component failed on the first sitting of the exam.
+If the student cannot earn a passing grade on the second retake of that component (i.e., on the third attempt), the student will face immediate dismissal with the option to withdraw from the degree program.
 The Associate Dean will forward the GEBSAP decision to each student by formal letter.